authoritydmc/react-war-generator/README.md

 ## Prerequisites

 - Ensure you have Node.js installed for building frontend assets.
-- Have Python installed if using the script directly.
+- Have Python installed if using the script directly. [ only if you want to use script directly | in exe no need of it ]

 ## How to Use